 Aside from the teahouses, you can find lodges and homestays that the local Sherpas also run.
 Homestays are the best accommodation if you want to experience the day-to-day lifestyle fully.
 The accommodations along the EBC are basic.
 They also provide meals for the trekkers.
 Most rooms are small, with a twin bed that you must share with other trekkers unless you are a solo female trekker.
 The foods are simple, local, and delicious, as only a few teahouse chefs are trained for foreign dishes.
 The shower facility is only available in the lower region.
 As you go higher, you will find hot water in a bucket for the bath, which will cost you extra.
 Only in the lower region are the toilets of the western type.
 As you reach remote areas, you will find Asian squat-style bathrooms, which might be uncomfortable for some.

 Luxury lodges are rare but available for those seeking comfort during their Everest Base Camp trek.
 They are available in lower regions like Lukla and Namche Bazaar.
 They provide a higher standard of accommodation than typical Himalaya options.
 They feature spacious rooms with comfy beds, private bathrooms, hot showers, and sometimes heating or electric blankets.
-Many also offer Wi-Fi, charging outlets, and various food choices, including gourmet food options.
+Many also offer Wi-Fi (Phone Reception is available Everest Base Camp and most of the places accept Lobuche) , charging outlets, and various food choices, including gourmet food options.
 The service is usually excellent, with friendly staff dedicated to ensuring a comfortable stay.
 Luxury lodges often have restaurants and bars for guests to unwind after trekking.
 However, they are costlier than standard stays.

 Cost Breakdown for the Everest Base Camp Trek